-Read this NEW 2022-2023 UPDATE on how much landlords can legally raise the rent in California!
+Read the NEW 2023 UPDATE on how much landlords can legally raise the rent in California!

 How much can a landlord raise rent in California?
 It’s a common question that we get from landlords and tenants alike.
 However, the answer is not as straightforward as you might think!
 Today we’ll be covering everything you need to know about how to figure it out.

 California, with its 40 million inhabitants, is home to one out of every two renters.
 Rent prices in California have steadily increased over the last 20 years, and as a result, the state has become one of the most expensive places to live.
 Skyrocketing rents combined with dwindling middle-class jobs and the global COVID-19 pandemic have forced the State of California to enact a series of policies to maintain affordable housing for low- and moderate-income tenants.
 Starting January 1, 2020, a new set of laws took effect in California that limited evictions and rents.

 What is the minimum a landlord in California can raise rents?